-The role of active managers as a group is to drive the benchmark upwards by allocating capital to companies that add value to the economy.
+The role of active managers as a group is to drive the benchmark upward by allocating capital to companies that add value to the economy.
 If they instead allocate to companies that destroy value, the benchmark will fall.

-Passive management makes no judgement call on whether the companies in a benchmark create or destroy value.
+Passive management makes no judgment call on whether the companies in a benchmark create or destroy value.
 They simply track the decisions made by active managers.
-Taken to its extreme, the absence of active management would lead to the destruction of the economy as we know it, since Capitalism cannot exist without capital allocators.
+Taken to its extreme, the absence of active management would lead to the destruction of the economy as we know it, because capitalism cannot exist without capital allocators.

-In this context, long-term investors' decision to opt for passive management strategies means that a critical pool of capital is effectively resigning its role in value creation or generating economic growth in the long-term.
-Yet, it is the role of investors to ensure wealth generation for the savers whose money they are allocating.
-If passive management is toxic for the economy and therefore for investment returns, long-term investors deciding to track a capweighted benchmark are simply abandoning their responsibilities.
+In this context, long-term asset owners' decision to opt for passive management strategies means that a critical pool of capital is effectively resigning its role in value creation or generating economic growth in the long term.
+Yet, it is the role of asset owners to ensure wealth generation for the savers whose money they are allocating.
+If passive management is toxic for the economy and therefore for investment returns, long-term asset owners deciding to track a cap-weighted benchmark are simply abandoning their responsibilities.

-In fact, the main group of people involved in running the process of wealth creation is long term investors allocating to active managers.
+In fact, the main group of people involved in running the process of wealth creation is long-term asset owners allocating to active managers.
 It is obvious today that that neither governments nor central banks can succeed in fulfilling that role.